Pascal-Institute/kokonut/README.md

 - miner is "0000000000000000000000000000000000000000000000000000000000000000"
 - reward is 0.0

-- KNT Transaction is available it is added to block
+- Transaction is available it is added to block
 - Transaction Validation
   - Verify signed data with public key
   - Sender retention is bigger or equal than remittance